cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

         name: cyberark-secrets-provider-1
    ...
       env:
-        - name: K8S_SECRET_LABELS
+        - name: K8S_SECRETS_LABELS
           value: 'configurable-key:env-prod,environment:prod'

 # Rest of environment variables for Pod to run
 ```

 These labels will have an OR inclusive relationship, not an AND relationship.
 A customer can also write '*' to imply fetching all K8s secrets in the namespace.
-If K8S_SECRET_LABELS is not supplied, by default, the Secrets Provider will fetch all K8s Secrets in the namespace.

-To read the labels set on K8s Secrets, the Service Account used for the Secrets Provider will need "list" privileges on K8s Secrets resources.
+To be able to read the labels set on K8s Secrets, the Service Account used for the Secrets Provider will need "list" privileges on K8s Secrets resources.

 The Service Account / Role / RoleBinding will be defined as the following: